warns Archives -

 What do you think of the FSMA’s list of crypto platforms showing signs of fraud?
 Let us know in the comments section below.

 Images courtesy of Shutterstock and the FSMA.

 Need to calculate your bitcoin holdings?
 Check our tools section.

-The post France Warns of Several Unauthorized Cryptocurrency Platforms appeared first on Bitcoin News.
+The post Belgium Warns of 28 New Fraudulent Crypto Platforms – 78 in Total appeared first on Bitcoin News.